Spin Samurai Casino: Aussie-Friendly Payments and Seamless Gaming Experience

 - Neosurf: Supported, but don’t count on it for every withdrawal.
 If you see it available, grab it.
 Usually a $5k upper limit.
 Fastest when it’s working.

 Oh, and you can forget using your bank card for payout in Oz.
-They'll laugh you out of the branch.
+They’ll laugh you out of the branch.
 Deposit?
 Yes.
 Withdrawal?
 Zip.
 We all play the same workaround - just something to keep in mind if you hate surprises.
-More details in your profile or, if it all goes pear-shaped, ask support.
+More details in your profile or, if it all goes pear-shaped, ask support (be ready for templated replies and escalations that can take a while).

 No direct casino fee for pulling money out - but, mate, banks and blockchain miners can (and will) nibble their own little slice.
 Check the FAQ for nasty surprises.